BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_EIOPA-BoS-14-259_Final report_ORSA.pdf.md

 information contained in the annual report of the actuarial function.

-![An image of a presentation slide titled "Guideline 12 – Deviations from assumptions underlying the SCR calculation".
-The slide explains that an undertaking should assess if its risk profile deviates significantly from the assumptions of the Solvency Capital Requirement (SCR) calculation, starting with a qualitative analysis.
+![A concise summary of Guideline 12, which addresses deviations from the assumptions underlying the Solvency Capital Requirement (SCR) calculation.
+It states that an undertaking must assess if its risk profile deviates significantly from these assumptions, starting with a qualitative analysis.
+If the deviation is not significant, a quantitative assessment is not required.

 #### Guideline 12 – Deviations from assumptions underlying the SCR calculation
 The undertaking should assess whether its risk profile deviates from the assumptions underlying the SCR calculation and whether these deviations are significant.
 The undertaking may as a first step perform a qualitative analysis and if that indicates that the deviation is not significant, a quantitative assessment is not required.](#)

 2.50.
 The assessment of the significance with which the risk profile of the